 E-prescription systems are often integrated with electronic health records, providing decision support by checking a patient’s condition and other prescriptions for possible adverse reactions.
 These systems can also notify the prescriber about alternative generic medications.

 According to HHS, physicians and their staff spend hours each day responding to clarification calls from pharmacies.
 E-prescriptions can also automate the prescription renewal request and authorization process.
 So in addition to improving patient safety and quality of care, e-prescriptions can reduce the number of time prescribers and pharmacies spend on the phone – thus increasing the time available for direct patient care and interaction.

 Rochester General Health System (RGHS) – a 528-bed tertiary care facility in Rochester, New York – encountered pros and cons as they implemented a full-scale e-prescribing system.
 Spotty coordination with pharmacists, insufficient internal leadership dedicated specifically to this initiative, and a dearth of the necessary hardware, including tablets, laptops, and electrical outlets.
 Their experience also yielded, however, an 80 percent decrease in the number of prescription-related phone calls and a 50 percent decrease in patient complaints.

 Images courtesy of ihealthtran.com, https://www.cdt.org, www.waxcom.com, www.nahealth.com, www.mcnt.com

 What are your thoughts?

 How have these tools changed the way your organization administers care?
 Tell us in the comments.

 Emily Newhook is the outreach coordinator for the MHA degree program from The George Washington University, MHA@GW.
-Outside of work, she enjoys writing, film studies and powerlifting.
-Connect with her on Twitter and Google+.
+Outside of work, she enjoys writing, film studies, and powerlifting.
+Connect with her on Twitter.